 Our #KeepTheCare campaign has worked to educate women on the importance of these preventive services, for themselves and for their families, and to advocate that insurance companies be required to continue offering these services and benefits without cost to patients.

-Starting in 2019, two additional preventive services will be added to this list: for diabetes after pregnancy in women who had gestational diabetes, as well as screening for urinary incontinence.
+Starting in 2019, two additional preventive services were added to this list: screening for urinary incontinence for all adult women, and screening for diabetes after pregnancy in women who had gestational diabetes.

 Preventive Care for Pregnant Women

 Currently, women who are pregnant or nursing have access to these preventive services and screenings:

 1. Anemia screening This screening usually occurs as soon as a woman knows she is pregnant or thinks she may be.

 2. Bacteriuria urinary tract or other infection screening Because urinary tract infections (UTIs) are common in pregnant women and can threaten the health of mother and newborn, pregnant women without symptoms are covered for this screening, usually between week 12tand 16 of pregnancy or at the first prenatal visit.
 Women who test positive are prescribed antibiotics.

 3. Breastfeeding support and counseling This includes comprehensive lactation support and counseling by a trained professional during pregnancy and the postpartum period and covers costs for renting breastfeeding equipment, like breast pumps.

 4. Gestational diabetes screening This screening is for women 24 to 28 weeks pregnant or at the first prenatal visit when pregnant women are considered at high risk for diabetes.